Conversion rate optimization keeps a lot of growth marketers up at night. No doubt about it.

-First, you must define what constitutes a “conversion” or the desired result when someone visits your website.
+First, as I mentioned, you must define what constitutes a “conversion” or the desired result when someone visits your website.

-It’s different for every business.
+It’s different for every business and it should be a ratio you’re always trying to improve.
 Some may consider snagging an email address a conversion, while for others, it’s a free 7-day trial or a scheduled meeting.

 These are known as macro conversions or the key objective of your website.